Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-access/microsoft-access-quiz.md

 [Reference](https://support.microsoft.com/en-us/office/allowfullmenus-property-d1cf24ab-ca65-4450-8917-93d83319b678)

 #### Q9.
-You want to create a form to view customer's details, as well as some information about all order that the customer has placed with your company.
+You want to create a form to view a customer's details, as well as some information about all order that the customer has placed with your company.
 What is the best way to display this information on a single screen?

 - [ ] Use a form to display the customer details with a subform linked to their order information
 - [x] Create a split form that displays the customer information at the top and the order history in the table below